mondeja/leptos-fluent/book/src/leptos_fluent.md

 ### <span style="opacity:.5">CSR </span> | `initial_language_from_url_param_to_cookie`

-Get the initial language from the [URL parameter] and save it to a cookie.
+Get initial language from [URL parameter] and save it to a [cookie].

 ```rust
 leptos_fluent! {{